Top 25 Rankings 1901-1935

 defeated just one rated opponent (#21 Ohio State at home).
 Finally, all

-of OSU's wins came by more than a touchdown, whereas Illinois had 2
+of Oregon state's wins came by more than a touchdown, whereas Illinois had 2

 close wins over unrated opponents.
 There is nothing in Illinois' favor